Prague main station: Location map

 CD Lounge

 There is a CD Lounge with free WiFi located at the rear of level -2 near the main CD ticket offices, open 06:00-22:30.
 It can be used by all 1st class passengers and holders of 2nd class tickets for higher-quality trains such as EuroCity, EuroNight, Ex, REx, IC & SuperCity trains.
-However, it is somewhat underwhelming compared to first class lounges in (say) Germany - it's fairly basic with just a water dispenser and kids corner.
+However, it is somewhat underwhelming compared to first class lounges in (say) Austria - it's fairly basic with just a water dispenser and kids corner.

 Tip: I recommend waiting for your train in Fanta's Cafe, upstairs in the quiet and relaxed former entrance hall of the original historic art nouveau building.